Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Look for the Scrotum

-The next easiest marker of gender is the scrotum in male cats.
+The next easiest marker of sex is the scrotum in male cats.
 Once a male cat reaches sexual maturity, reproductive organs are usually easy to spot.
 On non-neutered male cats, the testicles are usually visible at a glance, leaving no question of the cat’s gender.
 You’ll find them a few inches below the tail, and they are usually visible from behind by lifting the cat’s tail or from beneath when the cat is belly-up.

 Neutered males and kittens can be a bit harder to tell.
 Neutered male cats generally still have a visible scrotum, but it is smaller and harder to see, especially on long-haired cats.
 Male kittens have underdeveloped testicles that aren’t always visible.
 However, their scrotum is present.